 The Birdi platform allowed Citipower & Powercor to scope their defect criteria to their own asset network and defect library.
 This provided the inspectors with a high degree of familiarity even when operating in a new platform and allowed for a simpler integration of identified defects with their SAP maintenance system.

 All asset defects could then be requested in report or excel form by Citipower & Powercor’s asset maintenance team for review and in-field correction.
 Moving forward, the agreed optimised methodology would be an integration directly with SAP.

-With Birdi, Citipower & Powercor were able to significantly improve their:
+With Birdi, Citipower & Powercor were able to:

 Through these new technologies and improved defect identification, Citipower & Powercor were able to provide better service to the Victorian families and businesses they supply power.

 If you’re a power and utility company and interested in making similar improvements in your network operations, get in touch with our team!